 In this way, Arcesilaus represents a practical model for resisting the temptation to demand more from a theory of action in the pursuit of ethical progress than one may be able to justify through argument.
 And yet, his lifelong commitment to a Socratic method expresses his refusal to formally indict the practice of question and answer in the fashion of Aristo as positively useless for action.
 I, part I, ed.
 David N. Brunschwig Jacques and Sedley David N.

 Philosophy in the Hellenistic and Roman Worlds: A History of Philosophy without any gaps, Volume 2

 Andrea W. Nightingale, David N. Jennifer Barnes and Myles F. Burnyeat, in The Skeptical Tradition , ed.

 Myles F. Notify me of new posts via email.
 Tags ancient philosophy , political philosophy.
 Oxford University Press Late Antiquity.
 Phronesis 59 4 Chris Hughes Religious Studies , Joachim Aufderheide Forthcoming Is Aristotle a Virtue Ethicist?.
 Cambridge University Press Forthcoming Aristotelian Piety Reconsidered.
-CHS Research Bulletin 5, no. Phronesis , Vol. Bader Eds.source link
+CHS Research Bulletin 5, no. Phronesis , Vol. Bader Eds.source

 History Of Philosophy Volume 2